Distance matrix: K-Nearest Neighbors

-This classification focused model predicts the label of the target based on the distance matrix between the target and each of the training samples to determine the K-number of sample that are the closest/nearest to the target.
+This classification focused model predicts the label of the target based on the distance matrix between the target and each of the training samples to determine the K-number of samples that are the closest/nearest to the target.

 Computer Vision

-A distance matrix can be used in Neural Networks for 2D-to3D regression in image predicting machine learning models.
+A distance matrix can be used in neural networks for 2D to 3D regression in image predicting machine learning models.